Best Lounges at Washington Dulles Airport (IAD) Ranked and Reviewed + How to Get In

 Access: Priority Pass, Capital One Venture X, Chase Sapphire Reserve, or AmEx Platinum.
 You can also gain access with a Star Alliance business class ticket or gold status with an economy or premium economy fare.

-3. Lufthansa Business Lounge
+3. Lufthansa Lounge at Dulles: Best Backup Option

 Location: Terminal B, near gates B49–B51.
 If the Turkish Airlines lounge is full, the Lufthansa Lounge across the hall is second choice, but a decent backup.